 After nineteen years and eight million passengers, service to Cleburne was ended in 1931.
 Northern Texas Traction Company, which had taken over the Cleburne line, operated the Cleburne track only to the Forest Hill stop.
 By 1934 the NTTC interurban system was operating at a loss and closed.

 End of the line.

-(Thanks to Paul Valentine for his tip on the bridge piers.)
+(Thanks to Paul Valentine for his tip about the bridge piers.)